 Primary Benefit: Betel nut promotes oral health by stimulating saliva production, reducing harmful bacteria, and preventing dental plaque formation.

 Secondary Benefit: Betel nut’s antimicrobial properties combat oral bacteria, freshen breath, and strengthen gums, providing relief from mild inflammation.

 Primary Benefit: Betel nut acts as a digestive aid, facilitating the digestion process and promoting gastrointestinal health.
 It stimulates the production of digestive juices, aiding in the breakdown and absorption of food.
 This primary benefit enhances digestion, improves nutrient assimilation, and supports overall digestive function.

-Secondary Benefit: As a secondary benefit, betel nut can help alleviate symptoms of indigestion such as bloating, gas, and discomfort.
+Secondary Benefit: As one of the secondary betel nut benefits, these nuts can help alleviate symptoms of indigestion such as bloating, gas, and discomfort.
 Its ability to stimulate digestive juices helps to normalize digestion and alleviate digestive disturbances, providing relief from indigestion.

 Primary Benefit: Betel nut can be used to remove stains from teeth caused by the consumption of coffee, tea, and other beverages.
 By charring the betel nut, grinding it into a powder, and directly applying it to the teeth, it helps to restore their whiteness.

 Secondary Benefit: Regularly practicing this oral hygiene habit of using charred and powdered betel nut on the teeth can effectively prevent and reduce the yellowing or staining of teeth caused by the intake of staining beverages.
 It restores dental aesthetics and helps boost self-confidence by maintaining the natural whiteness of the teeth.